Dilsv/Interactivelearning/README.md

 ### Strategy
 Using the core UX principles I first started with Strategy, thinking about the target audience for this quiz & the features they would want.

-The target audience for 'Matches' are:
+The target audience for 'Snap Matches' are:
 - People aged 11+
 - People who are interested in problem-solving.
 - People who want to improve test their good sense.

 Features that they would need to be included:
-- A fun & interactive quiz
+- A fun & interactive quiz.
-- The ability to track their high scores so they can see if they're improving
+- The ability to track their overall scores so they can see if they're improving.

 It was important to me that this website was simple, easy to navigate and use to to ensure all users had an enjoyable experience hence, each page was designed with minimal information and naviation using simple language.